Declare It Day

 :: Gather Your CREW ::

-– Get some friends together at a coffee shop, sip and talk through your goals for the year ahead.
+– Get some friends together (virtually or safely in person) and talk through your goals for the year ahead.
 Bring books and quotes that might help get things started.
 (We recommend How to Live a Good Life by Jonathan Fields, The Desire Map by Danielle LaPorte, Rising Strong by Brene Brown and Year of Yes by Shonda Rhimes.)

 – Get in some miles with your runner friends.
 Everyone takes their turn talking about a goal for the year ahead.
 (And while they are talking, they set the pace, ha!)

-– Host ladies for mimosas, brunch or a low-key gathering at your house; Keep it simple and just hang like you always do — while setting some goals!
+– Host ladies for a low-key gathering wherever you feel most comfortable; keep it simple and just hang like you always do — while setting some goals!

 :: Make it an EVENT ::

 – If you have a large group and you want to go big, by all means go for it!
-Grab a space, send out invites, make it fun and go for it!
+Set a date, send out invites for your virtual meet-up, make it fun and go for it!